less/less-docs/content/usage/using-less-in-the-browser.md

 Options: `''`| `'comments'`|`'mediaquery'`|`'all'`
 Default: `''`

-When set this outputs source line information directly into the output css file.
+When set, this adds source line information to the output css file.
 This helps you debug where a particular rule came from.

-The comments option is used for outputting user understandable content, whilst mediaquery is for use with a firefox extension which parses the css and extracts out the information.
+The `comments` option is used for outputting user-understandable content, whilst `mediaquery` is for use with a firefox extension which parses the css and extracts the information.

 In the future we hope this option to be superseded by sourcemaps.